zeilmannt/info-viz-project-st-2026/README.md

 # 📊 Information Visualization – Portofolio

-This repository contains a guided Jupyter notebook developed as part of the course [**Information Visualization**](https://www.hciai.uni-bayreuth.de/en/teaching/index.html) from Prof. Buschek from University of Bayreuth.
+This repository contains a guided Jupyter notebook developed as part of the course [**Information Visualization**](https://www.hciai.uni-bayreuth.de/en/teaching/index.html) from Prof. Buschek from University of Bayreuth in the summer term 2026.

 ## External data sources